 Learning to drive can be a big step towards independence.
 It can give you the freedom to do things like visit friends, travel to work or study, or enjoy more of your community without relying on someone else.

-At Leap in!, we often receive questions about NDIS driving supports and learning to drive.
+At Leap in! we often receive questions about NDIS driving supports and learning to drive.
 So, let’s look closer at what’s covered and how the NDIS can help you get on the road.

-Learning to drive and the NDIS.
+Learning to drive is a common personal goal for people on the NDIS.

 Here’s what you need to know:

-• The quote is typically supplied to the NDIS with an OT assessment.
+- The quote is typically supplied to the NDIS with an OT assessment

-• Funding for approved driving lessons generally comes under Capacity Building – Assistance with Daily Life in your NDIS Plan.
+- Funding for approved driving lessons generally comes under Capacity Building – Assistance with Daily Life in your NDIS Plan

 Getting your learner’s licence.